ezzee10/cocos-challenge-backend/README.md

 ## 🌍 Environment Variables

-You can find an example file in `.env.example`:
+You can find an example file in `.env.example` (.env.local is provided already configured for local)

 ```env
 DB_HOST=